kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Publishing-Overview.md

 This section was originally intended for students, but writers of all ages can get into sharing their words for reputational purposes.

 Students may find it helpful in scholarship, college, or job applications.
-Adults may simply want the prestige, or use it as a (small) building block to a writing career.
+Adults may simply want the prestige, or use it as a (small) building block to a writing career or a complement to a different field.

 Awards and accolades don't sell lots of books.
-They can be useful in building a "brand" as a writer; however, and may lead to more opportunities or visibility over time.
+They can be useful in building a "brand" as a writer, however, and may lead to more opportunities or visibility over time.

 Larger scale or higher profile awards or story markets can be more beneficial, but the competition will be higher.
 That's not to say don't enter—always take your shot!
 But local/regional and student-specific competitions/markets will be relatively easier to make a splash in.
 Also note that certain topics or styles will play better with some judging panels or editors/magazines than others.
 The closer you match their preferences, the more likely you are to get a 'yes' and that has nothing to do with skill or quality.
 (Don't get discouraged!)